 A secrets management system enables you to store, protect, rotate, and dynamically create credentials, certificates, and encryption keys.

-A mature secrets management platform would support several use cases, including managing static or dynamic credentials, certificate automation, encryption and digital signing, as well as zero-trust application access that secures remote access to internal resources.
+A mature secrets management platform would support several use cases, including managing static secrets or dynamic credentials, certificate automation, encryption and digital signing, as well as zero-trust application access that secures remote access to internal resources.

 Here are 3 main features of secrets management that could have directly prevent this hack from happening: